cncf/communitygroups/README.md

 How to apply?
 -------------

--	The meetup group has to be created following the best practices, decribed above.
+-	The Cloud Native Community Group has to be created following the best practices, decribed above.
 -	If all the requirements above are satisfied, please apply via filling the [form](https://forms.gle/HaTM3d5vbHWop8qQ6).

 ### FAQ